ProjectTech4DevAI/kaapi-guardrails/backend/app/core/validators/README.md

 - Evaluates whether an LLM's answer is relevant to the user's query by asking a configurable LLM to respond YES or NO.
 - Accepts `input` as a JSON string `{"query": "...", "answer": "..."}`.
 - Uses a customizable prompt template with `{query}` and `{answer}` placeholders; falls back to a built-in default prompt if none is provided.
-- Supports per-tenant custom prompts stored via the Answer Relevance Prompt APIs and referenced by `custom_prompt_id`.
+- Supports per-tenant custom prompts stored via the LLM Prompt Config APIs and referenced by `custom_prompt_id`.

 Why this is used: